DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega.rst

 :doc:`Long/Detailed Network Setup HERE </ex-commandstation/advanced-setup/wifi-config>`

-All settings are in the config.h file in your CommandStation-EX folder.
+All settings are in the config.h file in your EX-CommandStation folder.
 If you don't have a config.h, rename config.example.h to config.h.

 **First, make sure your dip switches are set with 1,2,3,4 ON and 5,6,7 OFF (8 doesn't matter)**